rasa/vmware-tools-patches/README.md

 # VMware Tools Patches

-## Synopsis

-vmware-tools-patches includes bash scripts and patches that applies multiple patches to a `VMwareTools-*.tar.gz` file, so VMware Tools will successfully compile and install on a variety of kernel versions.
+vmware-tools-patches patches the source code contained in a `VMwareTools-*.tar.gz` file, so VMware Tools will successfully compile and install on a variety of kernel versions.

 ## Quick Start